-The Metaconsole architecture is composed by a single central node: The Metaconsole along with as many server nodes as you want, which here we call Instances.
+The Metaconsole architecture is made up by a single central node, the Metaconsole along with as many server nodes as desired, the Instances.

-Instances are normal installations of Pandora FMS.
-They consist of a web console in the front end and a server in the back end that processes the data received, performs remote checks,etc.
+Instances are normal Pandora FMS installations.
+They consist of a web console in the front end and a server in the back end that processes the received data, performs remote checks,etc.

-From version 6.0 onward, the Metaconsole has been changed and now has its own server, for previous versions the Metaconsole doesn't have its own server.
+From version 6.0 onwards, the Metaconsole has been modified and it currently has its own server, for previous versions the Metaconsole does not have its own server.

 1.1 Where does it store data?

 Some data can be found on the Instances, others on the Metaconsole, and others in both places.
-They need to be synchronized between themselves to work properly.
+They need to be synchronized to work properly.

 On the Metaconsole:

 * Though these items are stored in the Metaconsole, they are configurations used to view Instance data, therefore they are useless on their own.

 1.2 How is information retrieved and modified?